Rachael Walsh

 Having sold of 200,000 units in over 100 countries, Di combines her passion with a purpose of empowering children worldwide.

-Kate Lo stands out as someone whose career is built on nuance, language, and connection.
+Kate is a French and Spanish translator and business owner – standing out as someone whose career is built on nuance, language, and connection.

 Chris and his company, What Media, are at the forefront of redefining video production alongside a revolutionary marketing SaaS business.